Rolayet/GWAS-GBD/README.md

 Project Plan:

-A. Mapping GBD Health Outcomes and Risk Factors to Ontologies in OLS A copy of the file is attached here as well, named "GDB.csv".
+A. Mapping GBD Health Outcomes and Risk Factors to Ontologies in OLS.
+A copy of the file is attached here as well, named "GDB.csv".
 Update: For those entries with NA values, broader EFO terms have been used alternatively.